Listed below are the preprocessing routines that are run in

 Weighted averaging

-Weighted averaging down-weights individual difference subspectra that
+Weighted averaging down-weights individual subspectra that are

 obtained by calculating the mean squared error between each real-valued

-A similarity metric \(d_{p}\) is
+3.4 ppm).
+A similarity metric \(d\) is

 calculated as the column-wise median of \(\mathbf{D}\).
-Normalized weights \(w_{p}\) are then derived, \(w_{p} = d^{-2}_p/\sum{d^{-2}_p}\), and
+Normalized weights \(w_{m}\) are then derived, \(w_{m} = d^{-2}_m/\sum{d^{-2}_m}\), and

 Other algorithms to calculate weights can be found in